Bécancour River: Hydrology

 The watershed has an area of 2620 km.
 Its modulus, which is measured at Maddington and comprises 84% of the basin, is 59 m3/s.
 Its average flood is 200 m3/s and its low water discharge is 25 m3/s.
 As for the extreme values recorded, they range from 1 to 500 m3/s.
 The city of Thetford Mines diverts part of the waters of the Saint-François basin for the benefit of Bécancour via its aqueduct, that is 19000 m3/day.
 This input, however, has a negligible effect on the river flow and represents less than 0.05 m3/s at Maddington.

 The river receives input from 87 watercourses.
 Its main tributaries are, from upstream to downstream, the rivière au Pin, the Bullard stream, the Palmer River (Bécancour River tributary), the Noire River, the Bourbon River the Blanche River at Saint-Rosaire and another Blanche river at Saint-Wenceslas.

 The basin includes 62 lakes over 1 ha.
 In addition to Bécancour Lake (83 ha), the river crosses Stater pond (8 ha) and lakes à la Truite (135 ha), William Lake (492 ha, the largest in the basin) and Joseph (243 ha).
 As for wetlands, they cover 154 km, or 5.9% of the.
 Of these, the bogs covers 118 km and the swamps 26 km.

 Population

 In 2008, the basin's population was estimated at 64354 inhabitants and had a density of 25 pd/sqkm.
-The territory of the basin is divided into 45 municipalitys and one Indian reserve.
+The territory of the basin is divided into 45 municipalities and one Indian reserve.
 The largest municipality in the basin, Thetford Mines (26,190 inhabitants), has 41% of the population of this basin.
 Two other towns over 5000 inhabitants are Princeville and Plessisville.